 But here's my list of notable features;

 This is HUGE.
 This allows you to make endpoints return what you want without using processors.
 That's huge.

-Before this release Serivce Watch was a seperate product requiring a stand alone product.
-After this release it was rebranded as ServiceMapping and is now built into Servicenow.
+Before this release Service Watch was a separate product requiring a stand alone product.
+After this release it was re-branded as ServiceMapping and is now built into ServiceNow.

-A seperate line of business Servicneow can sell to clients to allow the encryption of sensitive data on your company premises before sending it over the Internet to your ServiceNow instance (encrypted in flight) where it remains encrypted at rest.
+A separate line of business ServiceNow can sell to clients to allow the encryption of sensitive data on your company premises before sending it over the Internet to your ServiceNow instance (encrypted in flight) where it remains encrypted at rest.